Chart Color Schemes

 Burpengary is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Burpengary, as per the latest Census evaluation, consisted of 83.6% houses and 16.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.8% houses and 11.2% other dwellings.
-The home ownership level in Burpengary was 26.8%, with the rest of dwellings either mortgaged (41.9%) or rented (31.3%).
-The median monthly mortgage repayment in the area was $1,733, aligning with Brisbane metro's average, while the median weekly rent figure was recorded at $350, matching Brisbane metro's figure.
-Nationally, Burpengary's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Burpengary, as evaluated at the Census conducted in 2016, comprised 83.6% houses and 16.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Brisbane metropolitan area had 88.8% houses and 11.2% other dwellings.
+Home ownership in Burpengary was at 26.8%, with the rest of dwellings either mortgaged (41.9%) or rented (31.3%).
+The median monthly mortgage repayment in the area, as of 2016, was $1733, aligning with Brisbane metro's average.
+Meanwhile, the median weekly rent figure stood at $350, matching Brisbane metro's figure.
+Nationally, Burpengary's mortgage repayments were lower than the Australian average of $1863, while rents were less than the national figure of $375 as per 2016 data.

 Frequently Asked Questions - Housing